 While composite is quite strong when hardened, it breaks and chips much easier than porcelain.
-Furthermore, resin does not resist stains as well as porcelain, so over time, they can become stained and lose their whiteness.
+Furthermore, resin does not resist stains as well as porcelain, so over time, it can become stained and lose its whiteness.
 Moreover, this material is not as durable as porcelain, and they typically need replacement every four to eight years.

 No-Prep Versions are common for front teeth

 No-prep veneers utilize the newest porcelain developed and combine some of the best advantages of both composite and porcelain veneers.
 It is the most advanced form of porcelain in the world, and it is much stronger than traditional porcelain.

 Because it is so strong, the shells can be much thinner while still providing more strength.
 Since they are so thin, this cosmetic veneer procedure can be done with little or no tooth enamel removal.
 This means you should not have to wear temporaries.

 - Extreme strength and durability